-- a.
-Assess the impact of spill on the edibility of food produced or gathered within the affected area. - b.
-Restrict the sale, production and distribution, and warehousing of produce, and processed food products suspected of contamination. - Provide food product sampling and monitoring assistance as requested by the SERT and within the scope of the competency of the laboratory.
+a.
+Assess the impact of the release on the edibility of food produced or gathered within the affected area.

+- b.
+Restrict the sale, production and distribution, and warehousing of produce, and processed food products suspected of contamination. - c.
+Provide food product sampling and monitoring assistance as requested by the SERT and within the scope of the competency of the laboratory.